What are Otoliths?

 4. Otolith growth

-The increment width around the primordium (otolith nucleus) was less than 2.4µm on average and dropped to less than 2µm, but after a breakpoint occurred between 17 and 20 days, the increment width increased to more than 2.8µm, and then slowly dropped to the otolith edge (Figure 4).
+The increment width around the primordium (otolith nucleus) was less than 2.4µm on average and dropped to less than 2µm, but after a breakpoint occurred between 17 and 20 days, the increment width increased to more than 2.8µm, and then slowly dropped to the otolith edge.

-This experiment is based on the artificially cultured European chub micro-otolith shape and microstructure research.
+This experiment is based on the artificially cultured European minnow micro-otolith shape and microstructure research.
 It shows that the shape of the otolith changes significantly with individual development.
-Further research found that the first deposition of otoliths corresponds to the hatching.
-The first-day increment corresponds to the day of hatching, after which one daily increment appears every day.
+Further research found that the first deposition of otoliths corresponds to the hatching, and the first-day increment corresponds to the day of hatching, after which one daily increment appear every day.

 The change of otolith shape will be affected by both exogenous factors and endogenous factors, and there is a growth and development process.
 Micro-otoliths appear after 20-30 days of hatching, and the edges of sagittal otoliths become fragile in the later stages of development and are not suitable for longer-term microstructure studies.
 This is a common phenomenon in carps.

-This research has supplemented the age and otolith growth information of European chub, which can increase the understanding of its biology.
-It provides necessary data for future research on the determination of the age of European chub under similar environmental conditions, resource supplementation, and the impact of its growth on the environment.
+This research has supplemented the age and otolith growth information of European minnow, which can increase the understanding of its biology.
+It provides necessary data for future research on the determination of the age of European minnow under similar environmental conditions, resource supplementation, and the impact of its growth on the environment.